Self-Testing Graph States Permitting Bounded Classical Communication: Introduction

 From a broader perspective, such a result underscores the significance of interaction, one of the most important concepts in computational complexity theory.
 In essence, the Bell scenario resembles a form of multipartite interactive proof, wherein a verifier engages with multiple, ideally non-communicating provers~\cite{cleve2004consequences}.
-While the provers may attempt to deceive by engaging in communication amongst themselves, the verifier can also thwart dishonest behavior by providing inputs to the provers that are not factored into the certification process.
-In doing so, the provers' deceptive actions are effectively countered, as they are misled into replicating a predetermined behavior.
-This notion of influential yet misguided interaction will be formally elucidated in the subsequent section.
-For the remainder of this section, we provide a high-level overview of the scope of this paper, refraining from technical details.
+While provers may conspire by engaging in communication among themselves, the verifier can also thwart dishonest behavior by sending inputs not used in the certification to foil cheating.
+This notion of influential yet misguided interaction is essential to our work.

-Our main subjects of interest are graph states, which represent a multifaceted resource in quantum information processing.
+\paragraph*{Graph States.} Our main subjects of interest are graph states, which represent a multifaceted resource in quantum information processing.
 Being multipartite states with regular entanglement structure and compact form, they proved to be useful in a wide range of quantum technologies, from measurement-based~\cite{1WQC} and fusion-based~\cite{FBQC} quantum computing to topological error correction~\cite{gottesman1997stabilizer,RAUSSENDORF20062242}, quantum metrology~\cite{Nathan}, and cryptography~\cite{damiansharessecrets,christandl2005quantum}.
 The experimental realization of graph states has allowed for the demonstration of controlled genuine multipartite entanglement~\cite{lu2007experimental,schwartz2016deterministic,istrati2020sequential}, and the implementation of various quantum information protocols~\cite{bell2014experimental,bell2014experimentalsecret}.
-Graph states are also known to be a strong resource for Bell nonlocality, as for every entangled graph state there exist local quantum measurements leading to a violation of some Bell inequality~\cite{Guhne,Toth}.
+Graph states are strong resources for Bell nonlocality as every entangled graph state admits local measurements that violate a Bell inequality~\cite{Guhne,Toth}.